25Jayesh10/Data_Lineage_Analyzer/document/procedures.md

 ### Business Logic

-The stored procedure `sp_sum_client_orders` calculates the total revenue for a specified client within a given date range, applying a 5% discount to orders exceeding $750.
-It iterates through the client's orders, summing the discounted value of those exceeding the threshold to arrive at a final discounted grand total.
-The procedure uses a cursor to process each order individually; this approach, while functional, can be inefficient for large datasets.
+This stored procedure calculates the total value of a client's orders within a specified date range, applying a 5% discount to orders exceeding $750.
+It aggregates order totals for a given client ID, considering only orders placed between the provided `from_date` and `to_date`.
+The procedure's output (currently incomplete in the provided code) would represent the final discounted sum of qualifying orders.

 ---